Kidnapping of Hannah Anderson: Discovery and rescue

 On August 7, horseback riders spotted two people matching the description of DiMaggio and Anderson in Cascade, Idaho and notified authorities after seeing a news report about the abduction.

 On the same day that the sightings were reported, DiMaggio's car, a blue Nissan Versa, was discovered near the Frank Church–River of No Return Wilderness.
 The car's license plates had been removed and brush was used to hide the vehicle.

-On August 10, police discovered DiMaggio's campsite and an FBI tactical agent killed DiMaggio near Morehead Lake around 5:00 p.m. after DiMaggio fired at least one shot at the officers.
+On August 10, police discovered DiMaggio's campsite and an FBI tactical agent killed DiMaggio near Morehead Lake around 5:00 p.m.from inside a plane after DiMaggio fired at least one shot at the officers, which he did having been persuaded by Hannah to shoot in the air in order to catch the attention of rangers on horseback, since he wanted to steal their horses, while he didn't know the FBI had them surrounded and was circling above them.
 DiMaggio was shot six times in the head, arms, and upper torso.
 Anderson had no visible injuries, but was taken to a local hospital for crisis counseling.
 Afterwards, when asked if she was glad James DiMaggio was dead, Hannah Anderson responded, "Absolutely yes".

 According to Anderson, James DiMaggio had threatened to kill her and anyone who tried to rescue her.